Frank Sinatra: Orchestral nuances

-While Sinatra never learned how to read music well, he had a natural understanding of it, and Sinatra worked very hard from a young age to improve his abilities in all aspects of music.
+Sinatra reported in 1945, "I wish I knew how to read music."
+He never learned to read music well, but had a natural understanding of it, and worked very hard from a young age to improve his abilities in all aspects of music.
 Sinatra could follow a lead sheet (simplified sheet music showing a song's basic structure) during a performance by "carefully following the patterns and groupings of notes arranged on the page" and made his own notations to the music, using his ear to detect semitonal differences.

 Granata states that some of the most accomplished classically trained musicians soon noticed his musical understanding and remarked that Sinatra had a "sixth sense", which "demonstrated unusual proficiency when it came to detecting incorrect notes and sounds within the orchestra."

 Sinatra was an aficionado of classical music, and would often request classical strains in his music, inspired by composers such as Puccini and Impressionist masters.
 His personal favorite was Ralph Vaughan Williams.
 Sinatra would insist on always recording live with the band because it gave him a "certain feeling" to perform live surrounded by musicians.
 By the mid-1940s, such was Sinatra's understanding of music that after hearing an air check of some compositions by Alec Wilder, which were for strings and woodwinds, he became the conductor at Columbia Records for six of Wilder's compositions.
 (Note: Mitch Miller played English horn and oboe on the Sinatra-led recordings.)
 The works were considered by Wilder to have been among the finest renditions and recordings of his compositions, past or present.
 Critic Gene Lees, a lyricist and the author of the words to the Jobim melody "This Happy Madness", expressed amazement when he heard Sinatra's recording of it on Sinatra & Company (1971), considering him to have delivered the lyrics to perfection.